yingw787/personal-apps/pkg/src/apps/com-yingw787-blog/app/posts/2021/12/28/how_to_not_die_alone.md

 author: ["yingwang"]
 categories:
   - Books
-title: "Book Review: \"How To Not Die Alone: The Surprising Science That Will Help You Find Love\", by Logan Ury"
+title: 'Book Review: "How To Not Die Alone: The Surprising Science That Will Help You Find Love", by Logan Ury'
 date: "2021-12-28T20:40:38-05:00"
 draft: false
 ---